hicommonwealth/commonwealth/wiki/Package-Scripts.md

 # Testing

+_Open considerations: When and why do we invoke `nyc` and `NODE_ENV=test` in our scripts?
+No clear rhyme or reason in our use._

+_`nyc` runs IstanbulJS, which tracks and reports how much of our source code is covered by tests._

+## integration-test

+Definition: `nyc ts-mocha --project tsconfig.json ./test/integration/**/*.spec.ts`

+Description: Runs all tests in our integration folder and its subdirectories.

+Considerations: This script breaks our more usual test script syntax, which typically begin with the "test-" prefix followed by the directory tested.
+We should also keep an eye on similar integration-scoped test scripts; there may be redundancies.

+## test

+Definition: `nyc ts-mocha --project tsconfig.json ./test/**/*.spec.ts`

+Description: Runs all tests in our /test directory.

+## test-api

+Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/api/**/*.spec.ts`

+Description: Runs all tests in the /api subfolder of the /integration directory.

+## test-client

+Definition: `webpack-dev-server --config webpack/webpack.config.test.js`

+Description: Ostensibly used to test only client-side code.

+Considerations: The `webpack.config.test.js` file referenced does not exist.
+Deprecated; recommend removal.

+## test-consumer

+Definition: `ts-mocha --project tsconfig.json test/systemTests/consumer.test.ts --timeout 20000`

+Description:

+## test-devnet

+Definition: `nyc ts-mocha --project tsconfig.json ./test/devnet/**/*.spec.ts`

+Description: Runs all tests in our /devnet folder.

+## test-emit-notif

+Definition `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/emitNotifications.spec.ts`

+Description: Runs only the emitNotifications.spec.ts test, of the three /integration folder "utils."

+## test-events

+Definition: `nyc ts-mocha --project tsconfig.json ./test/integration/events/*.spec.ts`

+Description: Ostensibly used to test all events in our integration folder.

+Considerations: Misleading name (should be integration-scoped).
+More importantly, we do not have an /events folder inside our /integration directory.
+Deprecated; recommend removal.

 ## test-integration-util

 Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/integration/*.spec.ts`

-Description: Runs tests in our integration folder, where we house tests that require "integrated" components (e.g. tests that need access to a live Postgres database or a live Redis instance, rather than to the mock Postgres or Redis instances we use in util testing).
+Description: Runs tests living in the top level of our integration folder, where we house tests that require "integrated" components (e.g. tests that need access to a live Postgres database or a live Redis instance, rather than to the mock Postgres or Redis instances we use in util testing).

+Considerations: The script name might misleadingly suggest that this script would pick out specifically the /util subfolder in the /integration directory.
+Might we be better off moving the three top-level scripts (e.g. databaseCleaner.spec.ts) into a dedicated subfolder, and targeting that?

 Author: Timothee Legros

+## test-query

+Definition: `ts-node server/scripts/testQuery.ts`

+Description: Executes testQuery.ts, which runs a select query on chains, for unclear-to-this-documentarian reasons.

+Considerations: Why do we have this?
+Is a "test-" prefix name misleading, given that it is not, strictly speaking, a test (in the same sense as our ts-mocha scripts).

+Author: Timothee Legros

+## test-scripts

+Definition: `ts-mocha --project tsconfig.json test/integration/enforceDataConsistency.spec.ts`

+Description: Runs only the enforceDataConsistency.spec.ts test, of the three /integration folder "utils."

+## test-select

+Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json`

+Description: Append a path to run specific test files or folders.

+## test-suite

+Definition: `NODE_ENV=test nyc ts-mocha --project tsconfig.json ./test/**/*.spec.ts`

+Description: Runs all tests in our /test directory.

+Considerations: This is equivalent to our `test` script but with `NODE_ENV=test` added.
+Why?
+Do we actually need both versions?

 ## unit-test

 Definition: `NODE_ENV=test ts-mocha --project tsconfig.json './test/unit/**/*.spec.ts'`

 Description: Tests all .spec files within the `./test/unit` sub-directory of test folder.

+Considerations: This script breaks our more usual test script syntax, which typically begin with the "test-" prefix followed by the directory tested.

 Contributor: Ryan Bennett